BeMoreHumanOrg/bemorehuman/README.md

 In our testing, these kinds of numbers are what we see on average no matter how many people are chosen at random from the test-accuracy client.
 Your results with this dataset should be similar.

-If your results are significantly different, such as an MAE of 2.5 or more when running "bemorehuman exp10" with this Movielens dataset, then something's not right.
+If your results are significantly different, such as an MAE of 2.5 or more when running "bemorehuman -s 10 -t 20" with this Movielens dataset, then something's not right.
 In this situation, you may want to erase the contents of your working directory (by default it's /opt/bemorehuman) and start again after the download part in step 5.